Parks Canada Staff

 Dr. Harold D. Kalman

-A heritage specialist and principal at Commonwealth Historic Resource Management Ltd., Kalman earned a Ph.D. in Art and Archaeology from Princeton University (1971) and received an honorary LL.D. from the University of Victoria (2010).
+A heritage conservation specialist and architectural historian, Kalman earned a Ph.D. in Art and Archaeology from Princeton University (1971) and received an honorary LL.D. from the University of Victoria (2010).
 He has extensive experience in the conservation and development of historic places throughout Canada and abroad.
-His research interests are in heritage conservation and the history of architecture.
 He has published more than a dozen books, including “A History of Canadian Architecture” (1994) and “Heritage Planning: Principles and Process” (2014).
-He is the recipient of the Sir John A. Macdonald Prize for History (1995), the British Columbia Heritage Award (2006), and the Gabrielle Léger Medal for Lifetime Achievement in Heritage Conservation (2009).
-He is engaged in a number of professional associations, including the Canadian Association of Heritage Professionals and the Society for the Study of Architecture in Canada.
+He is the recipient of the Sir John A. Macdonald Prize for History (1995), the British Columbia Heritage Award (2006), the Gabrielle Léger Medal for Lifetime Achievement in Heritage Conservation (2009), and a lifetime achievement award from the Canadian Association of Heritage Professionals (2015).
 He is a member of the Order of Canada.

 First appointment: May 19, 2008, to May 18, 2013